abhis3/ItsAnAppAlright/README.md

 1. Clone the repository
 2. Run a new emulator in Android Studio
 3. Build an APK for the emulator (clean build files first if necessary)
-4. In the root project folder, run “npm start”
+4. In the root project folder, run “npm start”.
+Make sure to not run this command until the app has started via the emulator.
 5. Open application

 #### 1) Clone & Install Dependencies